cal-rider/countries/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app is a fun work in progress that helps you plan your trips around the word.

+In it you can:

+* Viw what trips you have planned

+* Select a new country to add to that trip

+Technologies Used:

-* Ruby version
+* Ruby on Rails

-* System dependencies
+* React

-* Configuration
+* HTML & CSS

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Consuming APIs

+Soon to come

+* Adding new trips

+* More Data about Countries

-* ...
+* Multi user support